How these Marketing Simulation Games are Different to other Simulation Games Available

 Extra built-in decision-making tools

 The next difference relates to the built-in features of the various simulation games.
-The second-level (advanced) simulation game has a built-in return on marketing investment calculator and a long-term forecaster which provides an array of profit and financial metrics.
+The games have lots of built-in data entry checks and provide an array of marketing and financial metrics.

 The third-level (expert) simulation game has built-in scenario testing, where students can think about how competitive they need to be in different parts of the marketplace.